yixingqiu1208/elastic-search-uploader/README.md

 # elastic-search-uploader
 elastic-search-uploader

-This threading.Thread object has an attribute "data_list".
+This threading.Thread python class has an attribute "data_list".
 It is a list of dictionaries.
 User can append dictionaries to it.
 Once its size passes bulksize, the thread will upload data_list to ElasticSearch using elasticsearch.helpers.bulk()

 Init Parameters: